ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 59. ADDED Warrior of the Elements Monk.
 60. ADDED Minthara's Immersive Redesign, New CC Colors for Lae'zel, and Orin the Red's redesign by LazezL.
 61. ADDED 5e Spells Action Resource Icons.
+62. REMOVED (optional) Blessings of Deities, Champions of Faerun, Combat Random Equipment.
+63. REMOVED [Mod.io] 60 Wild Magic Effects.
+64. Refactored Witch Bolt and Grasping Shadow Bolt to be d10 damage spells, which are re-activated with a bonus action on subsequent turns rather than an action.
+65. Applied UNSO-style changes to Fang and Skulls, Alchemist Potion Seller, Extra Encounters and Minibosses, and More Basic Enemies in Fights.

 ## Listonomicon v6.3 ALFIRA LIVES!
 Save safe?
 No. (I wanted to keep it safe but things got silly with serior errors).